suleyman-kaya/atomkraft-os/README.md

 - A parameter system to make development process easy to programmers [✅]

 ## To-do's:
+- Create a guide to help developers contrubuting
 - FAT file system
 - A shell
 - Ring buffer